On the Sensitivity of the Lasso to the Number of Predictor Variables: Empirical Study

 The columns of $\mX$ are trigonometric predictors defined by

 and

 for $j = 1, \ldots, p/2$ and $i=1, \ldots, n$.
 The columns of $\mX$ are orthogonal under this design and the true model is always included among the candidate models.

-By the definition of the optimal loss, the oracle inequalities in the literature also apply to $L_p(\lambda_p^*)$.
-In what follows, we compare the empirical performance of the optimal loss to two established bounds.
-First, by applying Corollary 6.2 in \citet{buhlmann11},

-with probability greater than $1-2e^{-t^2/2}$, where $\psi_0$ is a constant that satisfies a compatibility condition.
-This condition places a restriction on the minimum eigenvalue of $\mX^T \mX/n$ for a restricted set of coefficients and it's sufficient to take $\psi_0=1$ for an orthogonal design matrix.
-Second, by Theorem 6.2 in \citet{bickel10},

-with probability at least $1-p^{1-A^2/8}$, where $\kappa$ is a constant tied to a restricted eigenvalue assumption.
-For orthogonal predictors, $\kappa=1$.
-In the simulations, $t$ and $A$ are both set so that the bounds hold with at least 95 percent probability.
-Since these bounds also depend on $p$, we study if the deterioration in optimal loss is adequately predicted by these bounds.
-In other words, is the price that we pay (roughly) equal to $\log(p)$?

-Figure~\ref{f:ratios_nfixed} compares the medians of optimal loss ratios over 1000 realizations to the ratio suggested by the loss bound for varying values of $p$.
-In both plots, the bottom two lines are the loss ratios implied by assuming that the bound equals the optimal loss, whereas the top line is the observed median optimal loss ratio.
-Comparing the two plots, the deterioration is worse in the High SNR case.
+We first compute the optimal loss, $L_p(\lambda_p^*)$, for varying values of $p$ over 1000 realizations.
+Figure~\ref{f:loss_nfixed} plots the percentiles of the optimal losses as a function of $p$.
+In both the high and low SNR settings there are signs of deterioration in optimal performance as the number of predictor variables increases, as evidenced by the positive slopes of the percentiles as $p$ increases.
+To compare this deterioration to the bounds, Figure~\ref{f:ratios_nfixed} plots the percentiles of the optimal loss ratios over 1000 realizations and the ratio suggested by the loss bound for varying values of $p$.
+In both plots, the loss ratios implied by assuming that the bound equals the optimal loss typically under-estimate the observed optimal loss ratio.
+Comparing the two plots, the deterioration is worse in the high SNR case.
 This is consistent with our theoretical results, which established that we are more likely to observe deterioration when the SNR is high.
 When the SNR is low, it is more likely that the optimal loss will equal the loss for $\lambda=\lambda_p^{\max}$, where $\lambda_p^{\max}$ is equal to the value of $\lambda$ that sets all of the $p$ estimated coefficients equal to zero.
 When this is the case, no further deterioration can occur when adding more superfluous variables.

-Clearly the deterioration is far worse than is suggested by the bounds for both choices of the SNR.
-For example, if we include $n$ predictors in the High SNR case, then the loss bounds suggest we should be about 50 percent worse off than if we knew the true set of predictors, but in actuality we are typically more than 350 percent worse off.
+Clearly the amount of deterioration is typically far worse than is suggested by the bounds for both choices of the SNR.
+For example, looking at the median optimal loss ratio, if we include $n = 100$ predictors in the high SNR case, then the loss bounds suggest we should be about 50 percent worse off than if we knew the true set of predictors, but in actuality we are typically more than 300 percent worse off.
 This discrepancy is a consequence of the fact that the bounds are inequalities rather than equalities.